New Identifications and Multi-wavelength Properties of Extragalactic Fermi Gamma-Ray Sources in the SPT-SZ Survey Field: Conclusion

 1. We have shown that the mm flux detected by SPT from flat-spectrum AGN is the most effective method currently available for identifying extragalactic 4FGL $\gamma$-ray sources and predicting the possible $\gamma$-ray emission.
 The SPT detection, combined with an accurate source position, finds 4FGL sources with the highest completeness rate and, at the same time, the lowest contamination rate.

-2. The effectiveness of the SPT+SUMSS selection has been demonstrated first by confirming the association of 94\% (199 out of 211 sources) of already-known 4FGL sources across the 2500 $\mathrm{deg^2}$ SPT-SZ survey fields.
-It is then applied to identify 40 new sources for which 4FGL did not previously have a counterpart at lower energies (71 sources within SPT-SZ survey fields).
+2. The effectiveness of the SPT+SUMSS selection has been demonstrated first by confirming the association of 94\% (199 out of 211 sources) of already-known 4FGL sources across the 2500 $\mathrm{deg^2}$ SPT-SZ survey field.
+It is then applied to identify 40 new sources for which 4FGL did not previously have a counterpart at lower energies (out of 71 previously unidentified sources within the SPT-SZ survey field).
 Deeper and wider mm surveys will soon be available which will greatly complete these 4FGL associations.

 3. We have used multi-wavelength data to explain why SPT is more effective to find associations for $\gamma$-ray sources.
 Our interpretation is that the mm flux is closely correlated with the $\gamma$-ray flux \citep{2019ApJ...877...39M} because both have a common origin in the jet.